tournetorres/green-field/README.md

 # Usage
 ## Requirements
-## Development
 ## Installing Dependencies
 ## Tasks
 ## Contributing
-# Usage

 ## Some usage instructions
 ## Requirements
-Node 6.10.2
+Node 6.10.2 \
-MySQL 5.7.18
+MySQL 2.13.0 \
-express
-body-parser
-dotenv
+Deployed with DigitalOcean

 Place these keys in a file called map.config.js inside of your *client* folder window.GEOCODE_API_KEY = 'YOUR GEOCODE API KEY';

 window.PLACES_API_KEY = 'YOUR PLACES API KEY';

 Create a .env file in your root directory to store port and database variables.
-Localhost will suffice for db in most cases/
+Localhost will suffice for db in most cases

 You will need a database called petdetective, created in a mysql session.
 Once used, create a table called petpost with the following command: `create table petpost (id integer not null auto_increment, lostOrFound varchar(20), type varchar(20) , address varchar(140), message varchar(140), date varchar(140), latlong varchar(140), primary key (id));`
-## Development

 ## Installing Dependencies